TorchedArchive/dotlauncher/README.md

 Refer to the todo list below for everything I want to add.

 # Todo
-Since the game is very early in it's stage of life, I still have a lot to work on.
+Since the game is very early in its stage of life, I still have a lot to work on.
 Here is a full todo list of what I want the entire game to have:
 - Multiple waves
 - Shooting Enemies
 - Multiplayer (in another version of it)